habutaso/x-inv-xeditor-dev/README.md

 * Debian 10 (buster) on WSL
 * haskell stack 2.3.3
 * GHC 8.8.4 (lts-16.16)
-* HaXml 1.25.5 (insufficient compatibility)

-Also, This program is not compatible with `wx`
+This program is not compatible with `wx`

 ## Run
-Excecute the following command in this project root directory.
+`app/EditorInf.hs` is main file for bidirecitonal transformation.
+Excecute `stack ghci` to load main file.

+Besides you can run X by using the following commands.

 ```
-stack ghci --no-load --package containers
+stack ghci --no-load

 Prelude> :load app/X.hs
 ```